ansible/ansible-builder/docs/collection_metadata.rst

 System-level Dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-For system packages, use the ``bindep`` format to specify cross-platform requirements, so they can be installed by whichever package management system the Execution Environment uses.
+For system packages, use the ``bindep`` format to specify cross-platform requirements, so they can be installed by whichever package management system the execution environment uses.
 Collections should specify necessary requirements for ``[platform:rpm]``.

 Ansible builder combines system package entries from multiple collections into a single file.
 Only requirements with *no* profiles (runtime requirements) are installed to the image.
 Entries from multiple collections which are outright duplicates of each other may be consolidated in the combined file.